Young Researcher Development Program (YRDP)

 Research Projects Teams work on socially relevant topics aligned with national priorities

-Grand Prize 1 Lakh BDT to the team with the most outstanding research paper
+Grand Prize The team that submits the most outstanding research paper will be awarded the grand prize.

 Selection Criteria